Student Life Scholarships

 Community Advocate Scholarship

-Stetson University's Department of Housing and Residential Life sees the value in emerging leaders participating in theme-based communities.
+Stetson University's Department of Residential Living and Learning sees the value in emerging leaders participating in theme-based communities.
 Theme-based communities are created to enhance the residential and educational experience of students.
 Participants live together in a residence hall community and actively engage in fostering community growth by providing a holistic approach to personal development and learning through academic partnerships, service-learning opportunities, research initiatives and intentional and focused programming efforts.
-The Community Advocate role seeks to find residents who are excited to create inclusive and dynamic communities are vital to the success and mission of the Department of Housing and Residential Life.
+The Community Advocate role seeks to find residents who are excited to create inclusive and dynamic communities are vital to the success and mission of the Department of Residential Living and Learning.
 The Residential Community Fellow (RC Fellow) Scholarship is designed to assist residents who are seeking to move past success to significance in the realm of leadership within their residence hall/theme-based community.
 This scholarship will provide $1,000 on an annual basis ($500 per semester).

 Potential scholarship recipients must meet the following qualifications:

 - 3.5 cumulative GPA in high school for first-year applicants and 3.0 cumulative GPA at Stetson University or another university or college

 - Enrolled for a full-time course load (4 units or 16 credit hours)

 - Commitment of an average of 5 hours a week to theme-based initiatives such as attending/partnering with Resident Assistants, other RC Fellows and faculty advisors to put on events/programs, provide passive educational opportunities and/or engage in community building activities

 - Value the importance of educational interactions in and out of the classroom